Independent Presbyterian Church

 An outreach mission of Independent Presbyterian Church.

-Here are some of the many activities the children are enjoying:
+Here are some of the many activities the children enjoy during the Summer Learning Program:

 • Science enrichment provided at the CFAF by the McWane Center + a field trip to McWane and an IMAX movie